Cube Zero: Plot

 Ryjkin is a man trying to escape from the Cube.
-Upon entering a trapped room, he is sprayed with a mysterious liquid that he fears is acid only to find it sweet tasting, thinking it is flavored water, desperately drinking it to quench his thirst.
-However he discovers to his horror it is a potent molecular base that melts his entire body after a few minutes, killing him.
+He is sprayed with a liquid that he fears is acid only to find it sweet tasting.
+He discovers to his horror it is a base that melts his body after a few minutes.

-The rooms in the Cube are being monitored from a remote observation room by two technicians, Eric Wynn and Dodd, who are unaware of who their employers are.
-The pair regularly play chess during work, whereupon Wynn demonstrates mental calculator abilities which he uses to predict Dodd's moves.
+The rooms in the Cube are being monitored from a room by two technicians who are unaware of who their employers are.
+The pair play chess during work, whereupon Wynn demonstrates abilities which he uses to predict moves.

-Wynn and Dodd are ordered to record the dream of a subject, Cassandra Rains.
-In her dream, Wynn sees Rains captured while walking in a forest with her daughter.
-Rains wakes up in the Cube and meets the other occupants: Robert Haskell, Jellico, Meyerhold and Bartok.
+Wynn and Dodd are ordered to record the dream of a subject.
+Wynn sees Rains captured while walking in a forest with her daughter.
+Rains wakes up in the Cube and meets the other occupants.
 Haskell has the same tattoo on his forehead as the soldier who captured Rains.
-However, Haskell, like everyone else, only knows his own name and has no recollection of his former life or how he got there.
-According to what Wynn and Dodd know, everyone in the Cube faced a death sentence and volunteered to partake in psychological experiments instead.
-Rains's consent form, however, is not found in her file.
-The captives venture through the Cube, testing each room for traps by throwing a boot in first.
-Bartok, Jellico, and Meyerhold are all killed by various traps, leaving Rains and Haskell as the sole survivors.
+Haskell only knows his name and has no recollection of his life or how he got there.
+Everyone in the Cube faced a sentence and volunteered to partake in experiments instead.
+Rains' form is not found in her file.
+The captives venture through the Cube.
+Bartok and Meyerhold are all killed by traps.

-A phone call from their superiors instructs Wynn and Dodd to perform an "exit procedure" for Owen, a former colleague of theirs and now a test subject, who has reached one of the exits of the Cube.
-The procedure fails after Owen answers no to a question - whether or not he believes in God - prompting Dodd to push a "no" button which causes Owen to be instantly incinerated.
-According to Dodd, no one has ever answered positively.
-Wynn concludes that the Cube is inhumane and people are being placed in it against their will, therefore decides to enter the Cube himself and rescue Rains: he enters an elevator that communicates with a Cube entrance and eventually joins Rains and Haskell.
+A call from their superiors instructs Wynn and Dodd to perform a procedure for Owen who has reached one of the exits of the Cube.
+The procedure fails after Owen answers no to a question ("Do you believe in God?") prompting Dodd to push a button which causes Owen to be incinerated.
+No one has ever answered positively.
+Wynn concludes that the Cube is inhumane and people are being placed in it against their will.